GodotSteam/GodotSteam-Docs/docs/tutorials/initializing.md

 ```
 However, you must pass the first two arguments which are whether you want the local user's statistics and achievements pulled during initialization and the game's app ID.

 **Note:** This only works in GodotSteam 3.22 or newer for Godot 3.x and in GodotSteam 4.5 or newer for Godot 4.x.
+This argument, however, does not exist in the GDExtension version.

 ---